bigskysoftware/htmx/www/content/docs.md

 </div>
 ```

+For existing extensions, please [see the extensions site](https://extensions.htmx.org).

-If you are interested in adding your own extension to htmx, please [see the extension docs](https://github.com/bigskysoftware/htmx-extensions/tree/main?tab=readme-ov-file#defining-an-extension)
+If you are interested in adding your own extension to htmx, please [see the extension docs](https://github.com/bigskysoftware/htmx-extensions/tree/main?tab=readme-ov-file#defining-an-extension).

 ## Events & Logging {#events}